-More information regarding the ACS National Surgical Quality Improvement Program is available on the ACS website.
+More information regarding the ACS NSQIP can be found on the ACS website.

-All of the requirements must be fulfilled to quality for consideration by the Selection Committee.
+All of the requirements must be fulfilled for consideration by the Selection Committee.
 The International ACS NSQIP Scholarship requirements and application form are available online.

-Completed applications for the International ACS NSQIP Scholarships for the year 2019 and all supporting documentation must be received by the International Liaison Section prior to February 15, 2019.
-All applicants will be notified of the selection committee’s decision in May 2019.
+Completed applications for the International ACS NSQIP Scholarships for the year 2020 and all supporting documentation must be received by the International Liaison Section before March 1, 2020.
+All applicants will be notified of the selection committee’s decision in May 2020.